Jan 7, 2025 | Divi Resources

 What Do You Mean by WordPress Microinteractions?

-Microinteractions are the small and subtle interactions that occur whenever any user interacts with your WordPress website.
+Microinteractions are the small and subtle interactions that occur whenever a user interacts with your WordPress website.

 Click, Hover, and Scroll are part of Microinteractions.